tokjun/openigtlink.github.com/tutorials.md

 {% include JB/setup %}

 Online tutorials for users and develoers are made available by application developers.
-Please visit the website linked below for the detail and materials.
+Please visit the websites linked below for the detail.

 --------------------------------------------------------------------------------